Georgia Film Academy: Mission and history

 The GFA offers professional training to prepare students for union-covered film and television and post-production production craft internships and placement in creative industries, apprenticeships, and jobs.

 The GFA High School Initiative offers training to high school teachers in GFA-developed courses.
 High School teachers receive training in current methodologies and equipment used in motion picture production, along with training in how to teach Avid Media Composer editing and dramatic writing on the high school level.
 The dramatic writing course meets the U.S. Department of Education standards for English language arts and theater.

 Partner Institutions

 GFA started with three campuses — Clayton State, Gwinnett Tech and Southern Crescent, and has expanded to 24 partner colleges and universities across the state of Georgia.
-Students sign up within their college and then take classes at one of these GFA locations: Pinewood Atlanta Studios in Fayetteville; OFS Studios in Norcross.
+Students sign up within their college and then take classes at one of these GFA locations: Trilith Studios in Fayetteville; OFS Studios in Norcross.
 Tyler Perry Studios trains students as well.

 A typical class is one day a week for six hours.
 Successful students are placed on a paid internship.

 Currently, 75 percent of GFA students receive one-semester internships.
 GFA program graduates receive a GFA production certification card after completing the three courses required for the certificate.